ggrbill/omp-tutorial/README.md

 ## Compilation

-To compile any of the codes in this repository execute:
+To compile any of the codes in this repository execute (inside `src` folder):

 ```shell
 $ g++ -fopenmp {filename}.cpp